SAP-samples/build-code-connect-2024/README.md

 2. Take advantage of the one-click deployment in SAP Build Code and integrate your App in SAP Build Work Zone

 3. Use Key User Adaptation to further tailor your App for specific end user needs

+## Requirements
+There are no dedicated requirement for this exercise, you can start building your app directly!

 ## [Start Exercise](./Customer_Loyalty_Program/1_Prerequisites.md) >